EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     else:
         return redirect(url_for("login"))
 ```
 To make the user ablt to add a comment in a post, first I made a Flask route to add comments on posts.
 The route is specified as "/post/int:post_id/add_comment", where "int:post_id" is a URL parameter that specifies the ID of the post receiving the comment.
-Then I made a function called add_comment that handles the POST request for addinf a comment to a post.
+Then I made a function called add_comment that handles the POST request for adding a comment to a post.
 The "post_id" parameter is passed in from the URL parameter.

 When a user submits a comment on a post, the function first checks if the user is logged in by checking for the 'user_id' cookie in the request.
 If the user is not logged in, the code redirects them to the login page.
 If the user is logged in, the code retrieves the user_id from the cookie and the comment from the form data submitted by the user.

 Next, the function inserts the comment into the comments table, associating it with the user and the post.
 This is done by executing an INSERT SQL query.
 After the comment is inserted into the database, the function updates the comments count for the post by executing an UPDATE SQL query that counts the number of comments for the post and sets the comments field in the posts table to that count.
 This ensures that the comments count for the post stays up-to-date.
 After this the code closes the database connection, redirects the user to the home page.

-In this way the user is able to add a comment in the desired post.
+With those 2 functions the user is able to interact with other users posts by liking and commenting on it.

 ## Success criteria 6:The website should have a page with statistics of every student showing the last time that students posted.
+To achieve this success criteria I made a statistics page:
 ```.py
 @app.route('/statistics')
 def statistics():